Ondansetron (By mouth, into the mouth)

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Make sure your hands are clean and dry before and after using this medicine.
+- Make sure your hands are clean and dry.

-- Fold the pouch along the dotted line to expose the tear notch.
+- Fold the pouch along the dotted line.

-- While still folded, tear the pouch carefully along the edge, and remove the film out from the pouch.
+- While still folded, tear the pouch carefully along the edge.
+Remove the film from the pouch.

-- Put the soluble film immediately on top of your tongue where it will dissolve in 4 to 20 seconds.
+- Place the film on top of your tongue.
+It will dissolve in 4 to 20 seconds.
 Do not chew or swallow the film whole.

-- Once the film is dissolved, you may swallow with or without water.
+- After the film has dissolved, you may swallow with or without water.

 Drugs and Foods to Avoid